 For detailed information on the various fields, see the Online Help for the appropriate application window.

-20.8 Configuring PTZ camera settings
+20.8 Configuring predefined positions and auxiliary commands

-First configure the port settings of your PTZ camera before you can configure the PTZ camera settings.
+Note: First configure the port settings of your PTZ camera before you can configure the PTZ camera settings.
 Otherwise the PTZ control is not working in this dialog box.